RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 <br/>
 <br/>

-Bonus: Don't forget to make sure to test your Break-Glass-Admin by logging into it, to test it works make sure when you login that MFA is not required and that you can create resoruce groups!
+Bonus: Don't forget to make sure to test your Break-Glass-Admin by logging into it, to test it works make sure when you login that MFA is not required and that you can create resource groups!

 </p>